We are here for you. Find out more about our services and the different ways we can support you.

 The easy answer to that is anyone.
 Everyone has something to bring to Ashgate Hospice.
 We want our volunteer teams to represent the diversity of our local community.
 For example:

-No, all we ask is that you work within our values and bring a positive, can-do attitude.
-We’ll match you to the right role and provide you with the training required.
+All we ask is that you work within our values and code of behaviour, and bring a positive, can-do attitude.
+Don’t worry about experience – we’ll provide all the training you need.

 All roles have on-the-job training.
 We also ask that all volunteers complete our essential training.
 This will enable you to keep yourself safe in the role and give you all the knowledge and skills you need to carry it out.
 We also have role-specific training where required.